49 Different Types of Saws and Their Uses – Which is Right For You?

-It’s hard to get much more niche than the handheld toe-kick saw – a small, flush-cutting circular saw that lets you cut under the toe-kick panels of cabinets so you can remove the flooring without removing the cabinet.
-They’re so specific, in fact, that it may be more efficient to rent one rather than buy one.
+It’s hard to get much more niche than the handheld toe-kick saw, which is a small, flush-cutting circular saw that lets you cut under the toe-kick panels of cabinets so you can remove the flooring without removing the cabinet.
+They’re so specific that it may be more efficient to rent one rather than buy one.

 45. Diamond Blade Wall Cutter/Slotter

-Used for cutting narrow grooves in walls made of hard materials, these “wall chasers” are most often used for laying electrical cable.
-Wall cutters are equipped with a pair of abrasive discs that make them capable of grinding through concrete and metal.
+Used for cutting narrow grooves in walls made of hard materials, these “wall chasers” are most often used for laying electrical cables.
+Wall cutters are equipped with abrasive discs capable of grinding through concrete and metal.

 46. Jamb Saw

-Sometimes called an “undercut saw”, the jamb saw is another hyper-specialized tool that’s used for cutting out a small section of door jamb or molding.
+Sometimes called an “undercut saw,” the jamb saw is another hyper-specialized tool used for cutting out a small section of door jamb or molding.
 That way, you can lay flooring flush with the wall rather than the jamb or molding.
 It’s another type of saw that’s often better to rent than to own.

 47. Biscuit Joiner

-Part saw and part gluing box, a biscuit joiner can be used in making edge-to-edge or perpendicular joints.
+As part saw and part gluing box, a biscuit joiner can make edge-to-edge or perpendicular joints.
 A circular saw blade cuts a hole in opposite edges of two pieces of wood, where a wooden “biscuit” is covered with glue and inserted before clamping the boards together.
 The resulting joints are typically as strong as mortise and tenon joints.

 48. Domino Joiner

-A modified version of the biscuit joiner produced by power tool legend Festool, the domino joiner cuts mortises to be filled with proprietary Festool brand tenons.
-They allow for quick joinery in commercial carpentry, and produce a stronger joint than a biscuit joiner – but are more expensive and tend to produce a lot of noise and dust.
+As a modified version of the biscuit joiner produced by power tool legend Festool, the domino joiner cuts mortises to be filled with proprietary Festool brand tenons.
+They allow for quick joinery in commercial carpentry and produce a stronger joint than a biscuit joiner.
+However, they are more expensive and produce a lot of noise and dust.